NivedithaKarthikeyan/LandregistryApp/docs/source/bankClient/introduction.rst

         },
     };

-You can change the ``API_URL`` value to connect the Bank web application to Bank web server.
+You can change the ``API_URL`` value to connect the Bank Web Application to Bank Web Server.